Paymo Logo

 Steps to take:

 Clear communication should be established between you and your clients even before the actual start of the project.
 Get all the details you need, and feel free to suggest improvements to their ideas.
-Analyze whether the decisions they made are suitable for the project development based on your experience since you might have dealt with similar projects before.
+Analyze whether their decisions suit the project development based on your experience since you might have dealt with similar projects before.
 The issues and risks that arise are often similar.
 However, this time, you will undoubtedly be able to handle them correctly and avoid unnecessary mistakes and errors in the project development life cycle.

 Good to know

-The first meetings with a potential client are meant to allow you to choose whether you want to follow through with the project or not.
+The first meetings with a potential client will allow you to choose whether you want to follow through with the project.
 You have the right to refuse a project if it’s too complex or too costly, if you already have to work on other projects that leave you with no time to deal with another, if you don’t have enough resources for it, or even if it doesn’t align with your company’s goals.

 What you discuss with your client should always be written down.
-For larger projects involving more people, you can also create a standard document that will include the project details.
+For larger projects involving more people, you can create a standard document including the details.
 Doing this makes sure that no detail will be forgotten in the process.

 2. Review.
 Analyze how the hazards you’ll face can affect your path to reaching the project’s objectives and meeting the client’s requirements.
-Remember that you must communicate with clients before making decisions since they are the project’s direct beneficiaries.
+Remember to communicate with clients before making decisions since they are the project’s direct beneficiaries.

 Here’s a list of 7 project management questions you must ask yourself before starting a project.